jpbullalayao/limitless-python/README.md

 Game
 ```

-Find more usage documentation at our [wiki](https://github.com/jpbullalayao/limitless-python/wiki).
-Note, the documentation is still a work in progress!
+Find more usage documentation at our [wiki](https://github.com/jpbullalayao/limitless-python/wiki)

 ## Author's Note

 Interested in the progress of this project?
-Feel free to follow the repo for live updates!
+Follow & star the repo for live updates!

 If you need to get a hold of me regarding this project, feel free to either:

 - email me at professor.ragna@gmail.com
 - tweet me [@professorragna](https://twitter.com/professorragna)

-If you're interested in helping to fund this project, you can support me [here](https://www.buymeacoffee.com/professorragna).
-Any and all support is greatly appreciated!